Samkth123/KTH-md/Growth/Session 1/Chapter 5 - Measuring and describing growth.md

 Gross profit ignores the backoffice costs and only deducts the cost of the sale
 - It is a measure of interest to companies in the same industry that wish to buy the business
-- Deciding what to deduct is a matter of
+- Deciding what to deduct is a matter of judgement when calculating gross profit

+##### Net profit